A Stroll Along State Street in Albany, New York

 Another popular style found on State Street is Colonial Revival (which has always been one of my favorites).
 Like their Romanesque brethren, they exemplify how a common vocabulary of stylistic elements can be used to surprisingly diverse effect.

 State Street has seen its share ups and downs over the years, and demographics have changed.

-Although a good many of the homes have long since been converted into apartments, government or institutional use, it is incredible to see how much remains intact and well cared for.
+Although a good number of homes have been converted into apartments, government or institutional use, it is incredible to see how much of the original residential fabric remains intact and well-cared for.

-To truly appreciate its charms, I would encourage one to observe it by walking its length from Swan Street to Englewood Place.
+To best appreciate its charms, I would encourage one to observe it by walking its length westward, beginning at Swan Street to Englewood Place.
 Not only is it a fairly easy stroll, it is the only way to really get a visceral sense of how it has managed to retain both a residential and distinctly lively urban feel at the same time.
 No easy feat for a historic neighborhood!

 Authors note: I highly recommend the book Albany Architecture: A Guide to the City which contains interesting information on the homes of State Street as well as other historic neighborhoods of the City.